 Simple English definitions for legal terms

-Read a random definition: in personam
+Read a random definition: Department of the Interior

 Bylaws are rules that a company or organization creates to manage itself.
 They help everyone understand their rights and responsibilities within the group.
 Bylaws cover things like how meetings are held and what happens if the group needs to end.
 They are like a guidebook for how the organization should work.